 None of these forwarders is universally "the best."
 The honest summary:

-- Selectido is best if you want hand-checks and photos included, and especially if you also do any in-store shopping (Costco, Apple, Trader Joe's) where the bundle pricing makes forwarding free.
+- Selectido — best if you want hand-checks and photos included, especially if you also do any in-store shopping (Costco, Apple, Trader Joe's) where the bundle pricing makes forwarding free.

-- MyUS is best if you ship 10+ packages a month and need the volume rates from a large established hub.
+- MyUS — best if you ship 10+ packages a month and need the volume rates from a large established hub.

-- Shipito is best if you are forwarding electronics and value their tech-specific knowledge, or if you want a tax-free Oregon/Delaware warehouse.
+- Shipito — best if you're forwarding electronics, or want a tax-free Oregon/Delaware warehouse.

-- Stackry is best if you are absolutely price-sensitive and consolidate aggressively across a long storage window.
+- Stackry — best if you're absolutely price-sensitive and consolidate aggressively across a long storage window.

-- Aramex Shop & Ship is best if you are based in the Middle East — UAE, Saudi Arabia, Lebanon, Egypt, Jordan, Bahrain — and forward 5+ packages a year.
+- Aramex Shop & Ship — best if you're based in the Middle East and forward 5+ packages a year.
 The in-region last-mile network is genuinely an advantage.
-Less good for occasional users (annual fee doesn't amortize) and for high-value items where you want a contents hand-check before international shipping.
+Less good for occasional users and for high-value items.

 You can also run two services in parallel for a month while you decide.
-Selectido's signup takes under a minute and has no monthly fee, so trying us alongside whatever you currently use costs nothing if you do not actually forward through us.
+Selectido's signup takes under a minute and has no monthly fee, so trying us alongside whatever you currently use costs nothing if you don't actually forward through us.